Create Map Tile Package (Data Management)

 Specifies the extent that will be used to select or clip features.

-• All Features Select All—The extent of all features in the layer.
+• All Features Select All—The extent of all features.

-• Selected Features Area from Selected Features—The extent of the selected features in the layer.
+• Selected Features Area from Selected Features—The extent of the selected features.

-• Visible Features Extent Indicator—The extent of visible features in the layer.
+• Visible Features Extent Indicator—The extent of visible features.

-• Browse Browse—The extent will be based on an existing dataset.
+• Browse Browse—The extent will be based on a dataset.

-• Intersection of Inputs Intersect—The extent will be based on the minimum or intersecting extent of all inputs.
-If no inputs overlap, a null extent with all zeros will result.
+• Intersection of Inputs Intersect—The extent will be the intersecting extent of all inputs.

-• Union of Inputs Union—The extent will be based on the maximum or combined extent of all inputs.
+• Union of Inputs Union—The extent will be the combined extent of all inputs.

 • Clipboard Paste—The extent can be copied to and from the clipboard.

-• Copy Extent Copy—Copies the extent coordinates and coordinate system to the clipboard.
+• Copy Extent Copy—Copies the extent and coordinate system to the clipboard.

-• Paste Extent Paste—Pastes the extent coordinates and, optionally, the coordinate system from the clipboard.
-If the clipboard values do not include a coordinate system, the extent will use the map’s coordinate system.
+• Paste Extent Paste—Pastes the extent and coordinate system from the clipboard.
+If the clipboard does not include a coordinate system, the extent will use the map’s coordinate system.

 • Reset Extent Reset—The extent will be reset to the default value.